How the virus is transmitted

 - Consider whether you need a patient to come in for dispensing.
-If they simply need a reglaze or have broken their specs – can you repair or reglaze them by post, or make a duplicate pair from the information you already have on file?
+If they simply need a reglaze or have broken their spectacles, can you repair or reglaze them by post, or make a duplicate pair from the information you already have on file?

 - If the patient needs new spectacles, post these to the patient rather than asking them to come in for collection.

-- Remember to make it clear from your clinical record that the patient was seen during the COVID-19 pandemic, to help explain your decision making where necessary.
+- Make it clear from your clinical record that a patient was seen during the COVID-19 pandemic, to help explain your decision-making where necessary.